Foretold-Software/commandlineutility/readme.md

+[license]: # "Copyright (c) Foretold Software, LLC.
+All rights reserved.
+Licensed under the Microsoft Public License (MS-PL).
+See the license.md file in the project root directory for full license information."

 # Command Line Utility (CommandLineUtility)

 To get a copy of CommandLineUtility for use in your project, please visit the [CommandLineUtility NuGet page](https://www.nuget.org/packages/CommandLineUtility).